Exactly Solvable Floquet Dynamics for Conformal Field Theories in Dimensions Greater than Two: Dynamics as a Conformal Transformation

 The $y_j$ which appears here are the components of $x^\mu$ with $\mu \neq \nu$.
 The choice of $\nu$ and $\mu$ is arbitrary at this stage.
 As an example, we may choose $\nu=1$.
 The three other coordinates $x^j$ which appear are $y_1=x_0=\tau, y_2=x_2=y, y_3=x_3=z$, leading to

-Clearly $Q_{\nu}$ is not unique even after we fix $\nu$ and associate $x_{\nu}$ with the identity matrix since there is freedom of associating the rest of the coordinates with other Pauli matrices in different ways.
-As we shall see, all such choices lead to identical results for final coordinates under the class of conformal transformations that we discuss.
+Clearly $Q_{\nu}$ is not unique even after we fix $\nu$ and associate $x_{\nu}$ with the identity matrix since there is freedom of associating the rest of the coordinates with other Pauli matrices in different ways. {All such choices lead to identical results for final coordinates under the class of conformal transformations that we discuss.
+Moreover it is also possible to carry out the transformation when $Q$ is chosen in a different manner, {\it i.e.}, without necessarily associating $x_{\nu}$ with the identity matrix; this is discussed in details in \S App.\ \ref{appb}.}